-Program space access through the data space occurs if the Most Significant bit of the data space EA is '1' and Program Space Visibility is enabled by setting the PSV bit in the Core Control register (CORCON<2>).
-The location of the program memory space to be mapped into the data space is determined by the Program Space Visibility Page register (PSVPAG).
+Program space access through the data space occurs if the Most Significant bit (MSb) of the data space EA is '1' and program space visibility is enabled by setting the PSV bit in the CPU Control (CORCON<2>) register.
+The location of the program memory space to be mapped into the data space is determined by the Program Space Visibility Page Address (PSVPAG) register.
 This 8-bit register defines any one of 256 possible pages of 16K words in program space.
 In effect, PSVPAG functions as the upper 8 bits of the program memory address, with the 15 bits of the EA functioning as the lower bits.
 Note that by incrementing the PC by 2 for each program memory word, the lower 15 bits of data space addresses directly map to the lower 15 bits in the corresponding program space addresses.